 And with Google’s recent acquisition of Fitbit, we can only expect the market to heat up and innovate faster than ever.
 Getting ahead in the wearables game would mean creating apps that integrate well enough with the platform to become indispensable to your user’s everyday life.

-But few health care systems can match the success of the humble heart rate monitor — especially in the United States.
+the success of the humble heart rate monitor—especially in the United States.
 When coupled with activity trackers, they have taken health monitoring to the next level by allowing us an unparalleled level of insight into the vagaries of our bodies.

 Although innovation in the mental health monitoring space is an active area of research, we still don’t have technology that can scale to cater to millions of people.
 Experts opine that such information-rich monitoring can give people access to better insurance plans and health plans.